GnomedDev/wbz-to-szs-rs/README.md

-# WBZ-to-SZS-rs
+# WBZ Converter

-A POC Rust port of the WBZ -> SZS parsing functionality present in [Wiimm's SZS Tools](https://github.com/Wiimm/wiimms-szs-tools).
+A POC Rust port of the WBZ -> U8 parsing functionality present in [Wiimm's SZS Tools](https://github.com/Wiimm/wiimms-szs-tools).

 This is meant to stand as an implementation easier to understand than the `wszst` implementation due to the largely reduced scope, and has been built to teach me how this file format works for implementation in [MKW-SP](https://github.com/mkw-sp/mkw-sp).